Complaints

 How to make a complaint about the University

 Please note, this section is only for complaints against the University.
-If you wish to make a complaint about ASK, you can view our Complaints Policy.
 You can find information about Keele SU's complaints procedure in the Feedback and Complaints section.

-You must raise a complaint within 8 weeks of the incident, but it can be possible to make a later complaint if you have a good reason for waiting.
-If you are no longer a Keele student but are still within the 8 week deadline you can still submit a complaint under this process.
+You must raise a complaint within 8 weeks of the incident, but it may be possible to make a later complaint if you have a good reason for waiting.
+If you are no longer a Keele student but are still within the 8 week deadline, you can still submit a complaint under this process.

 ASK can help you with any stages in the process!